 - 1. Assess the current school environment - 2.
 Wellness Policy for the District and related Procedures and Standards for implementation. - 3.
 Build awareness and support. - 4.
 Present the Wellness Procedures and Standards to the school board. - 5.
 Meet at least quarterly to follow up with implementation and evaluation. - a.
-Evaluation and feedback from interested parties, including an assessment of student, parent, teacher, and administration satisfaction with the wellness plan, will be analyzed. - b.
-Any financial impact to the school food service program, school stores, or vending machine revenues based on the implementation of the Wellness Policy will be documented and submitted to the Superintendent with recommendation for potential financial support. - c.
-Collective BMI data that has been documented (per a NYS Department of Health requirement) will be reviewed as a measurable benchmark. - 6.
-Recommend to the superintendent any revisions to the policy it deems necessary. - 7.
-Report to the superintendent and school board annually on the progress of the Wellness Committee and the status of compliance by the campuses.
+Evaluation and feedback from interested parties, including an assessment of student, parent, teacher, and administration satisfaction with the wellness plan, will be analyzed (annual surveys). - b.
+Evaluation and review of food offerings reimbursable and ala carte and vending machines.
+Review will be conducted bi-annually.
+Collective data that has been documented (attendance, discipline, physical education scores and test scores) and reviewed by the committee bi-annually. - 6.
+Recommend to the WCSD Policy Committee any revisions to the policy it deems necessary. - 7.
+Provide information on District's website pertaining to activity of the Wellness Committee as well as other pertinent information, including but not limited to Rose and Kiernan Wellness updates, building level wellness initiatives, etc. - 8.

-- 8. Make the annual report available to parent-teacher organizations, building principals, and school health services personnel within the District.
-The report shall also be available to community members upon request. - 9.
 Serve as a liaison with community agencies in providing outside resources to help in the development of nutrition education programs and physical activities.